ansible/community-docs/maintaining.rst

 They will let newcomers know where they can find easy wins.

 When reviewing an issue, if applicable, ask the author whether they want to fix the issue themselves providing the link to the `Quick-start guide <create_pr_quick_start_guide.rst>`_.

+Conduct pull request days regularly.
+You could plan PR days, for example, in the last Friday of every month when you and other maintainers go through all open issues and pull requests focusing on old ones, asking people if you can help, and so on.
+If there are pull requests that look abandoned (for example, there is no response on your help offers since the previous PR day), announce that anyone else interested can complete the pull request.

 Adopt a zero-tolerance policy towards behavior violating `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.
 Add information to ``README`` how people can complain referring to the `"Policy violations" Code of Conduct section <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations>`_.